UniMath/agda-unimath/src/foundation/elementhood-relation-w-types.lagda.md

+---
-# The elementhood relation on W-types
+title: The elementhood relation on W-types
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}